The purpose of programme specifications

 Programme specifications provide key programme information, such as programme entry requirements and details regarding the modules/units that make up the programme*.
 They set out the aims and intended learning outcomes for the programme of study concerned, the programme structure and methods of assessment.

-Academic and General Regulations for Students
+Academic and Programme Regulations for Students

 These Regulations represent a key means by which UCEM assures the standards of its awards and ensures that students receive equitable treatment throughout their studies.